 Psychologist: An individual who is currently licensed or possesses a permit to practice as a psychologist issued by the New York State Education Department.

-Registered Nurse: An individual who is currently licensed or possesses a permit to practice as a registered professional nurse issued by the New York State Education Department.
+Registered nurse: An individual who is currently licensed or possesses a permit to practice as a registered professional nurse issued by the New York State Education Department.

-Social Worker: An individual who is either currently licensed or possesses a permit to practice as a licensed master social worker (LMSW) or as a licensed clinical social worker (LCSW) issued by the New York State Education Department.
+Social worker: An individual who is either currently licensed or possesses a permit to practice as a licensed master social worker (LMSW) or as a licensed clinical social worker (LCSW) issued by the New York State Education Department.

-Therapeutic Recreation Specialist: An individual who has either a master's degree in therapeutic recreation from a program approved by the New York State Education Department or certification as a therapeutic recreation specialist by the National Council for Therapeutic Recreation Certification.
+Therapeutic recreation specialist: An individual who has either a master's degree in therapeutic recreation from a program approved by the New York State Education Department or certification as a therapeutic recreation specialist by the National Council for Therapeutic Recreation Certification.

 Licensed practitioner of the healing arts (LPHA) means the following professional staff, as defined in this Subpart: